Kingsley Martin: Personal life and views

-Martin married in 1926 Olga Walters, daughter of Dr. Frederick Rufenacht Walters, a physician and medical officer of health who ran a sanatorium at Tongham; they divorced in 1940.
+Martin married in 1926 Olga Walters, daughter of Frederick Rufenacht Walters, a physician and medical officer of health who ran a sanatorium at Tongham; they divorced in 1940.
 Martin then became romantically involved with the activist Dorothy Woodman.
 They remained together for the rest of his life, although they never married.
 They worked together in pressure groups such as the Union of Democratic Control and the Campaign for Nuclear Disarmament.

-Kingsley Martin died in the Anglo-American Hospital, Cairo, on 16 February 1969, after a heart attack.
+Martin died in the Anglo-American Hospital, Cairo, on 16 February 1969, after a heart attack.
 He was an active and longtime humanist.
-After his death, the editor of Humanist News wrote:

-Kingsley Martin was through and through a Humanist and a life-long champion of Humanist causes.
-As a speaker, a contributor to Objections to Humanism and to The Humanist Outlook, he showed his constant readiness to serve and promote humanism.
+After his death, the editor of Humanist News wrote that "Kingsley Martin was through and through a Humanist and a life-long champion of Humanist causes.
+As a speaker, a contributor to Objections to Humanism and to The Humanist Outlook, he showed his constant readiness to serve and promote humanism."